arielmls/hxsg-ai-content-generation/README.md

 ## Endpoints
 ### /generate_blog_post/
-Generates blog posts
+Generates blog posts.
 #### Input:
 - longtail_keywords: (list of strings) List of long tail keywords to use as topics for geenrated blog posts
 - brand: (string) one of "Gem Plumbing and Heating", "Haller Enterprises", "Universe Home Services"

 ### /generate_faq/
-Generates shorter Q&As
+Generates shorter Q&As.
+The "similarly_worded_faqs" in the output flags the indices of any faqs with similarly worded answers, to ensure that duplicate content is not uploaded to the FAQ pages
 #### Input:
 - longtail_keywords:  (list of strings) List of long tail keywords to use as topics for short Q&As
 - brand: (string) one of "Gem Plumbing and Heating", "Haller Enterprises", "Universe Home Services"